 Each method creates a different personality in your drink.
 Blending with ice yields a thick, milkshake-esque cold coffee—creamy, airy, and surely indulgent.
 Shaking the coffee in a jar with ice will yield a smoother style cold coffee similar to a café cold coffee, with a natural froth on top.
 If you whisk or use a handheld frother, you can control the froth level and lightness and richness of the cold coffee depending on how long you whisk.
 You don't need any fancy equipment other than your existing dining roomware.
 All the new methods involve movement to trap air in the coffee to help emulsify in the milk.

-Many homemade cold coffees tend to taste "weak," as the ice does not stand up against dilution and melts very quickly.
+Many homemade cold coffee recipes tend to taste "weak," as the ice does not stand up against dilution and melts very quickly.
 Smaller ice cubes melt faster and dilute the drink.
 Larger cubes will melt more slowly and keep the drink cold without diluting it.
-A second way to address dilution is to chill your coffee and milk before serving.
+A second way to address dilution when learning how to make cold coffee is to chill your coffee and milk before serving.
 This way, the ice simply cools the drink and does not have to dilute it.
 If you are really into consistency, freeze leftover coffee in ice cube trays.
 The ice will cool down your drink, but will never dilute it, as you are simply freezing coffee.

 Cold coffee does not have to be boring.
 A small drop of vanilla extract softens and sweetens the drink.
 Cocoa powder or melted chocolate brings richness, and cinnamon adds warmth (without added heat).
 Caramel, hazelnut, almond and butterscotch are also easy mixers.
 Even a spoonful of ice cream will transform the drink completely.
 Smoothies work the same way, with a strong base flavour, creamy binder, and balance.
 Banana-coffee smoothies, coffee-protein smoothies, and cocoa-oats smoothies use this same methodology.

-A café-style drink has a little extra, such as a dusting of cocoa on top, a decorative swirl of chocolate, a sprinkle of instant coffee powder, or an even cooler vibe of chilled glasses.
+A café-style cold coffee drink often includes little extras, such as a dusting of cocoa on top, a decorative swirl of chocolate, a sprinkle of instant coffee powder, or an even cooler vibe of chilled glasses.
 These little extras don't drastically change flavour; they just change the sensation of the drink you are having.
 Cold coffee is one of those beverages where the feel is as important to the experience as the taste.